Skip to Main Content

 Tips for Meeting with Student(s)

-Once you have determined there may have been a violation, it is important to meet with the student to discuss your observations.
+Once you have determined there may have been a violation, it is important (when time and resources permit) to meet with the student to discuss your observations.
 This helps to clarify concerns and possibly identify learning gaps that can be addressed.
 Where violations take place within a group of students, it is suggested that meetings take place individually to protect student privacy.

 At the meeting: